Hydrogen Peroxide Rinse

 Dentists suggest acetaminophen for children.
 For adults, take your pick of over-the-counter medicines like ibuprofen and naproxen.
 If you choose aspirin, swallow it — don’t put it right on the tooth or your gums.
-That folk remedy doesn’t work and might harm the inside of your mouth.
+That folk remedy doesn’t work and might harm cause more harm inside your mouth.

 If your face is swollen, put an ice pack on your cheek.
 It may help ease the pain, especially if you’ve chipped your tooth or knocked it loose.
-Swelling could also mean you have an abscess, a sac of pus and gunk deep in the roots of your tooth.
-This can cause serious infection in your jaw and other teeth.
+Swelling could also mean you have an abscess.
+This may lead to a serious infection in your jaw and other teeth.
 Signs include fever and red gums.

 Apply these pain-relieving gels and liquids directly to the sore tooth and nearby gums.
 They contain benzocaine, which will numb your mouth for a little while.
 But they’re meant for short-term use only.